-In addition, the proposed scope of non-real estate is too wide that it will eliminate the core strategy of the REITs, which is having a well-defined and focused investment strategy.
+In addition, the proposed scopes of non-real estate are too wide that it will eliminate the core strategy of the REITs, which is having a well-defined and focused investment strategy.
 I believe that the permissible non-real estate assets should be restricted to principal protected instrument.
+No safeguards for this particular proposal in this market.